 How does ATR FTIR?

-There are various FTIR methods that can be used to identify foreign material or contaminants.
-FTIR microscopy is used for foreign material where the size is in the order of few microns, but when a sample with foreign material can be observed by the naked eye, the particle type is typically greater than several hundred microns and does not require an FTIR microscope.
+There are various FTIR methods that can be used to identify foreign materials or contaminants.
+FTIR microscopy is used for foreign material where the size is in the order of a few microns, but when a sample with foreign material can be observed by the naked eye, the particle type is typically greater than several hundred microns and does not require an FTIR microscope.
 An ATR FTIR method may be a suitable alternative and offers advantages such as minimal sample preparation, non-destructive measurement, and easy handling.

 The use of Attenuated Total Reflectance (ATR) in FTIR spectroscopy has become the primary sampling method for FTIR spectroscopy.
 The major advantage is the lack of sample preparation for liquid and solid samples.
 When light reflects off of certain materials (diamond, ZnSe, etc.) at a critical angle, the light undergoes total internal reflectance with the propagation of an evanescent field from the surface of the crystal that interacts with the material (sample) in contact, Figure 1.
 The penetration depth is dependent on the refractive index of both the sample (generally ~1.5) and the crystal itself.
-Since the refractive index is defendant on wavelength, spectra taken with ATR have slightly different intensity ratios across the spectrum and may need to be corrected to compare to transmission spectra.
+Since the refractive index is dependant on wavelength, spectra taken with ATR have slightly different intensity ratios across the spectrum and may need to be corrected to compare to transmission spectra.

 Types of ATR Prism Crystals

 ATR method is used to analyze the sample surface within 1~2 μm in depth.
 The measurement is collected when the ATR prism is in contact with the sample.
-In the ATR method, the penetration depth of light into the sample for total reflection depends on the RI of prism and sample, incidence angle, and wavelength.
+In the ATR method, the penetration depth of light into the sample for total reflection depends on the refractive index of the prism and sample, incidence angle, and wavelength.
 In addition, measurement range and durability depend on the material of the prism.
 Features of each prism are shown as follows.

 |Prism||RI (n1)||Penetration Depth dp*1|